gharials/dev-path/docs/internet-web/web-pages.md

 In a usual HTML form, after a user submits a form, input data is sent to the server just as they are.
 No form data processing takes place at the browser.
 In this approach, only the server can validate the form data.

-Now, we can use the event and event handler approach described [in the previous section](#how-html-and-client-side-javascript-work-together) to validate form inputs.
+Now, we can use the event and event handler approach described [in the previous section](#how-html-and-client-side-javascript-work-together) to validate form inputs at browser, before submitting to a server.
 Notice that each input element in a form and the form itself are all HTML elements.
 Therefore, just like any other HTML elements, they can all have their own events and event handlers.
 Among the events, the following can be used for validating form inputs.

 | Element | Event      | Description | Example
 |---------|------------|-------------|----------